mdapena/pyventus/README.md

 ### Defining Custom Event Emitters

 <p style='text-align: justify;'>
-    &emsp;&emsp;To illustrate Pyventus' customization capabilities, we will define and implement a custom event emitter class for the FastAPI framework to handle event emissions through its <a href="https://fastapi.tiangolo.com/reference/background/" target="_blank">background tasks</a> workflow.
+    &emsp;&emsp;To illustrate Pyventus' customization capabilities, we will define and implement a custom event emitter class for the FastAPI framework.
+This class will efficiently handle the execution of event emissions through its
+	<a href="https://fastapi.tiangolo.com/reference/background/" target="_blank">background tasks</a> workflow.
 </p>

 ```Python title="Custom Event Emitter Example" linenums="1" hl_lines="6 10-11 13-14"